wondasom/VanilaJS__exercise/README.md

-# Vanila JS Exercises 💛
+# JavaScript Toy Projects 💛

 This is a collection of toy projects made with Vanila JS without any framework.
 They include very basic yet important front-end features. 🔥